General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Emergencies: 132 (police); 130 (ambulance); 131 (fire).

 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

 The unit of currency is the Cape Verdean Escudo (CVE), broken down into 100 centavos.
 As this is a local currency it cannot be obtained before arrival and cannot be reconverted outside of Cape Verde.
-There is a bureau de change at the airport, and local banks will change travellers cheques and foreign currency, although there is a high commission on travellers' cheques.
+There is a bureau de change at the airport.
 ATMs can be found at the airport and in Sal, Praia and Sâo Vincent.
 Major credit cards, particularly MasterCard and Visa are currently accepted in a few main resort hotels and restaurants.
 Banks will give cash on credit cards but commissions are high.